Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Deposits and withdrawals

-When you want to start investing, you will need to fund your account.
+When you want to start investing, you must fund your account.

-As mentioned before, you will need 500 CHF in your account to get started.
+As mentioned, you will need 500 CHF in your account to start.
 And below 2000 CHF, you will only have access to a subset of ETFs, but you will have lower fees.

 You can only deposit money in CHF, like with most Robo-advisors.
 And you need to deposit money from an account in your name for security reasons.

-For withdrawals, the principle is the same, you can withdraw money at any time but only to an account in your name.
+The principle for withdrawals is the same: you can withdraw money at any time but only to an account in your name.

 I say this in every review: investing fees are very important.
 If you are a long-term investor, you need to minimize fees.
 This is especially true if you are a passive index investor, where fees are the best lever at your disposal to increase your returns in the long term.

-With that said, let’s delve into the fees of Findependent.
+With that said, we will delve into Findependent’s fees.

-Findependent charges a 0.44% fee on your assets, billed quarterly.
+Findependent charges a 0.40% fee on your assets, billed quarterly.
 So, if you have 10’000 CHF with them, you will pay 44 CHF per year.
+Starting In June 2023, the fees are reduced if you have more money:

 On top of that, several fees are not included:

-For the most aggressive portfolio, this will give a 0.56% fee per year based on your assets.
-And on top of that, the other fees will depend on how much you invest.
-This base fee is very good.
+The most aggressive portfolio will be charged a 0.52% fee per year based on your assets.
+The other fees will depend on how much you invest.
+This base fee is outstanding.
+If you have an extensive portfolio, you can reduce these fees by up to 0.11%!

-Interestingly, the 0.44% fee will be free below 2000 CHF.
+Interestingly, the 0.40% fee will be free below 2000 CHF.
 This free investment option can be great for testing Findependent without paying high fees.
+If you a small to medium account, this 2000 CHF managed for free can make a significant difference.
+However, if you have a large account, it will not much of a difference.

 Is it safe?

-If you want to invest money online, it is essential to make sure it is safe first.
+If you want to invest money online, ensuring it is safe first is essential.

 Findependent is depositing your money and shares at Hypothekarbank Lenzburg (HBL), the same bank Neon uses.
-With that, deposit protection will insure your liquidity up to 100’000 CHF.
+With that, deposit protection will guarantee your liquidity up to 100’000 CHF.
 And your shares are deposited in your name.
-So, in case of bankruptcy of either Findependent and HBL, you should be able to recover your shares.
+So, in case of either Findependent or HBL bankruptcy, you should be able to recover your shares.

-As for technical security, Findependent does not share much information on their website, unfortunately.
+Unfortunately, Findependent does not share much information about technical security on its website.
 I wish they would communicate more about that.
-For instance, they should tell whether they provide a second factor of authentication or not.

 However, one great thing about their security is that you can only deposit money into an account in your name, which improves security.

-So, overall, I would say that Findependent is as safe as other Swiss Robo-advisors.
-I would just wish they shared a little more information on their website about technical security.
+So, overall, I would say Findependent is as safe as other Swiss Robo-advisors.
+I wish they shared more information on their website about technical security.

 Alternatives to Findependent